Office Administration for Business, Legal and Medical Practices

 - Work Experience

-Students will acquire the skills and competence to enable them operate and maintain accurate payroll records using manual and computerised systems, for an organisation, working under general direction and supervision.
+Students will acquire the skills and the competence to enable them to operate and maintain accurate payroll records using manual and computerised systems, for an organisation, working under general direction and supervision.

 Learners gain knowledge on the sources and administration of law including the courts.
 Areas of study include the Constitution, Tort, EU law and its impact on Irish Law.
 Learners explore the impact of the law on their personal and vocational lives.
 Learners acquire an understanding of the legal terminology.